maciejkuran/Strong-password-generator/es/README.md

 ## Issues

-Report any inconveniences if they are noticed.
+Report any inconveniences or bring suggestions for improvement.
 Thank you in advance.